Skip to Content

 Although be warned, if you think the traffic back at home is terrible, chances are it’s a lot worse here.

-Where To Stay In Miami For 3 Days
+Where To Stay In Miami

-If you’re only planning on staying in the city for 3 days, you’ll want to stay at a convenient location close to everything, so you don’t spend too much time in the car.
+If you’re only planning on staying in the city for 3 days, you’ll want to stay at a convenient location close to everything so you don’t spend too much time in the car.

 indian beach park

 My recommendation if you’re looking for the full Miami experience is to stay in South Beach.
-South beach gives you close access to one of the best beaches in Miami and some of the famous popular restaurants.
+South Beach gives you close access to one of the best beaches in Miami and some of the famous popular restaurants.

 There are plenty of other things to do nearby with museums and parks available to visit.
 It’s only a 15-20 minute car ride from the downtown city area.
 Families, couples, and solo travelers can easily find something to do here.

-Initially, we booked our trip to Mid-Beach due to all the things that were occurring in South Beach at the moment, but since things quieted down as we got there, we found ourselves spending most of our time in South Beach anyways.
+Initially, we booked our trip to Mid-Beach due to all the things that were occurring in South Beach at the moment, but since things quieted down as we got there, we found ourselves spending most of our time in South Beach anyway.

-When To Visit Miami
+Best Time To Visit Miami For A Weekend

 When we visited at the beginning of April, the spring break crowd had gone back home, and the weather was still relatively warm.
 There was an average daily high temperature of 73 degrees Fahrenheit, although it did get chilly at night.
 The weather was still perfect to enjoy the beach.
-Don't forget to bring a camera to get some amazing pictures and a camera backpack to store it.

 The rainy season for the city starts in May and ends in November.
 The temperature is also relatively high during the summer, with an average of 85 degrees Fahrenheit.